LukasC0D/project_react_app/README.md

 # Project Title

-Hello and welcome to Practical Project 5.
+Welcome to  Practical Project 5.

 ## About The App

-This is a Simple webpage App where you can find 3 different app`s Greeter/Incrementor/Todo-Items-App  .
-Try them and have fun!
+This is a website built on  React.

 ### Technologies

-I used HTML , CSS , JavaScript and  REACT!!!
+HTML , CSS , JavaScript and Ract.

 ## Setup & How to run

-This project will run on GitHub Pages!
+This project is published on GitHub Pages.

-But if you want to have it on your pc , please don`t hesitate to:
+Also you can,

 ### Download or clone it from GitHub via GitBash
 ### Open with Visual Studio Code
 ### Run npm install
 ### Run npm start

-# HAVE FUN!!!

 ##### Status

-This project is COMPLETED!
+Complete.

+# HAVE FUN :)